serradura/ruby-lambdas/README.md

 Slugify.(' I WILL be a url slug   ') # => "i-will-be-a-url-slug"
 ```

+### Do you like it?

+So, look in [examples folder](https://github.com/serradura/ruby-lambdas/tree/master/examples) to see more ideas and benchmarks.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.